FNNDSC/pl-z2labelmap/README.rst

         [-N  <'RGB'> [--negColor <'RGB'>]
         Some combination of 'R', 'G', B' for negative heat.

+        [--imageSet <imageSetDirectory>]
+        If specified, will copy the (container) prepopulated image set in <imageSetDirectory> to the output directory.

         [-s <f_scaleRange>] [--scaleRange <f_scaleRange>]
         Scale range for normalization.
 This has the effect of controlling the